BenCaiello/PalmettoBUG/docs/source/SpatialAnalysis.rst

 the EDT from the CSV, setting the marker_class when you do so, instead of needing to redo the calculation.

-.. |A screenshot of a computer Description automatically generated| image:: media/SpatialAnalysis/Spatial1.png
+.. |image1| image:: media/SpatialAnalysis/Spatial1.png
    :width: 6.06191in
    :height: 4.34372in
-.. |image1| image:: media/SpatialAnalysis/Spatial2.png
+.. |image2| image:: media/SpatialAnalysis/Spatial2.png
    :width: 6.5in
    :height: 3.61736in
-.. |A diagram of a diagram of a star Description automatically generated with medium confidence| image:: media/SpatialAnalysis/Spatial3.png
+.. |image3| image:: media/SpatialAnalysis/Spatial3.png
    :width: 6.5in
    :height: 4.14861in
-.. |A screenshot of a computer screen Description automatically generated| image:: media/SpatialAnalysis/Spatial4.png
+.. |image4| image:: media/SpatialAnalysis/Spatial4.png
    :width: 5.64191in
    :height: 4.91497in
-.. |image2| image:: media/SpatialAnalysis/Spatial5.png
+.. |image5| image:: media/SpatialAnalysis/Spatial5.png
    :width: 6.5in
    :height: 4.08056in
-.. |A collage of images of circles and arrows Description automatically generated| image:: media/SpatialAnalysis/Spatial6.png
+.. |image6| image:: media/SpatialAnalysis/Spatial6.png
    :width: 4.45684in
    :height: 4.92671in
-.. |A diagram of a function Description automatically generated| image:: media/SpatialAnalysis/Spatial7.png
+.. |image7| image:: media/SpatialAnalysis/Spatial7.png
    :width: 4.44251in
    :height: 3.94495in
-.. |image3| image:: media/SpatialAnalysis/Spatial8.png
+.. |image8| image:: media/SpatialAnalysis/Spatial8.png
    :width: 5.74777in
    :height: 5.12632in
-.. |image4| image:: media/SpatialAnalysis/Spatial9.png
+.. |image9| image:: media/SpatialAnalysis/Spatial9.png
    :width: 6.5in
    :height: 4.07569in
-.. |image5| image:: media/SpatialAnalysis/Spatial10.png
+.. |image10| image:: media/SpatialAnalysis/Spatial10.png
    :width: 6.5in
    :height: 4.09167in
-.. |image6| image:: media/SpatialAnalysis/Spatial11.png
+.. |image11| image:: media/SpatialAnalysis/Spatial11.png
    :width: 6.5in
    :height: 3.76667in
-.. |image7| image:: media/SpatialAnalysis/Spatial12.png
+.. |image12| image:: media/SpatialAnalysis/Spatial12.png
    :width: 6.5in
    :height: 2.88819in
-.. |image8| image:: media/SpatialAnalysis/Spatial13.png
+.. |image13| image:: media/SpatialAnalysis/Spatial13.png
    :width: 6in
    :height: 3.5in